dchacke/blog/_posts/2020-11-13-two-razors-for-any-theory-of-the-mind.markdown

 Nobody can yet program a mind, which tells us that nobody has yet understood how the mind works.
 Somebody will need to come up with a good explanation of that first.

 But until then, how can we judge whether we are even heading in the *right direction*?
+And, with so many theories of the mind being proposed all the time, most slight variations of each other, how can we evaluate them *quickly* and without becoming overwhelmed?

 Use the following two "razors":